gagedoug13/techtonic-apprenticeship-initial-pre-work/README.md

 **Say Hello to HTML Elements**
 - I didn't struggle with this section but I think there are a couple of good takeaways that can be taken from here.
 One thing to remember is that HTML5 has a few cool built in properties that allow you to control whether your inputs get submitted or not.
 Like the required property.
 On my last project I would check to see if the input contained any contents before allowing it to be submitted.
 Required is a simple shortcut to do the same thing.
 Also the checked property can be useful with radio buttons and check boxes.

+### Introduction to Basic CSS
+**Say Hello to Basic CSS**
+-  This section was a little more challenging but never too daunting.
+Something that I learned about CSS through this course that i thought was interesing is the !important CSS property that can be used to guarantee that an element would belong to a specified class when it loads into the page.
+That was my biggest takeaway from this section.
+It wasn't too bad to work through.